kevinpanxc/kevinpanxc.github.io/source/_posts/2015-01-16-what-the-heck-is-dns-resolution.markdown

 > This post was inspired by Monica Dinculescu's [speech](http://meowni.ca/posts/cat-dns-cascadia/) at CUSEC 2015, "The Internet Needs More Cats".

-The Internet is so prevalent in our everyday lives but the majority of Internet users have a very limited understanding of how the whole system works.
+The Internet is so prevalent in our everyday lives but the majority of its users have a very limited understanding of how it works.
 Admittedly, I am one of them.
 Recently, I've decided to tackle a very small fragment of my Internet ignorance; I wanted to understand how DNS or the Domain Name System works.

-DNS is basically the system responsible for translating website addresses such as `google.com` to IP addresses.
-These addresses are what is used internally to identify specific computers among the billions of computers connected over the Internet.
-We use domain names instead of IP addresses since the former has a lot more meaning to us as humans and thus is a lot easier to memorize (`www.google.com` vs `http://74.125.224.72/`).

-What exactly is this system and where is it stored?
-The DNS service is not run by an one computer.
+DNS is basically the system responsible for translating web addresses such as `google.com` to IP addresses.
+These addresses are what's used internally to identify specific computers among the billions connected over the web.
+We use domain names instead of IP addresses since the former has a lot more meaning to us as humans and thus are a lot easier to memorize (`www.google.com` vs `http://74.125.224.72/`).
+It's important to note that DNS, as a service, is not run by any one computer.
 Instead, the service is offered through an entire network of interconnected computers.
-But before I get into the details of that, there are some other things I need to go over.

 ## Domain name syntax